Connect with Recovery Dharma Minnesota on Facebook

 Recovery Dharma is a mindfulness-based, Buddhist-inspired recovery program that is not based on the 12-step model, instead focusing on the Four Noble Truths, The Eightfold Path and other Buddhist principles to support recovery from addiction.
 We understand that this is not the only path to recovery and many may choose to combine these practices with other recovery programs.

-Financial support for each individual meeting comes from participant donations or "Dana", which is a Buddhist term for the practice of generosity.
+Financial support for each individual Recovery Dharma meeting comes from participant donations or "Dana", which is a Buddhist term for the practice of generosity.
 This helps cover essential costs such as rent, books for local groups, and other resources.
 Typically, at the end of a meeting, a basket is passed to collect Dana and it is asked that you only give what you can.

 Unlike programs like Alcoholics Anonymous, Recovery Dharma does not have a traditional sponsorship model where one person is responsible for guiding another through their recovery journey.
 There are, however, opportunities to connect with a peer support guide who has completed significant work on their inquiries, established a meditation practice, and achieved renunciation from their addictive behaviors, for help on the path to liberation from addiction.